Probing the three-body force in hadronic systems with specific charge parity: Introduction

 In a three-nucleon system, there is no well-defined charge-parity.
 However, when nucleons are replaced by mesons — such as in the $\bar{D}_sDK$ system — the resulting three-meson combination can possess a definite charge parity, implying that the system is composed of two distinct components: $\bar{D}_sDK$ and ${D}_s\bar{D}\bar{K}$.
 In the Hamiltonian of this system, a term appears that describes the transition from the $\bar{D}_sDK$ component to the ${D}_s\bar{D}\bar{K}$ component, and it depends on the charge-parity~\cite{Wu:2025fzx}.
 Notably, this transition corresponds to a three-body force, indicating that a three-body force naturally arises in such a system with specific charge parity, similar to the 3N potentials in Chiral EFT~\cite{Epelbaum:2008ga}.
 This offers a unique opportunity to study three-body forces directly.

-In this letter, we use pionless effective field theory to investigate three-body hadronic systems with definite charge-parity, i.e., $J^{PC}=0^{--}$ $\bar{D}_sDK$ and $J^{PC}=1^{-+}$ $\bar{D}^*D\eta$.
+In this letter, we use pionless EFT to investigate three-body hadronic systems with definite charge-parity, i.e., $I(J^{PC})=0(0^{--})$ $\bar{D}_sDK$ and $I(J^{PC})=0(1^{-+})$ $\bar{D}^*D\eta$.
 These three-body systems carry the quantum number beyond conventional charmonium states, whose non-perturbative effect, such as the bare $c\bar{c}$ dressed effect, would be suppressed, making them promising candidates for three-body hadronic molecules~\cite{Liu:2024uxn}.
 We find that the three-body force plays a more prominent role in binding the $\bar{D}^*D\eta$ system than in binding the $\bar{D}_sDK$ system, making $\bar{D}^*D\eta$ a promising candidate for probing three-body interactions.